Ben Brereton Díaz: First loan to Sheffield United

-On 5 January 2024, Brereton Díaz returned to England on loan until the end of the season with Premier League relegation-struggling side Sheffield United.
+On 5 January 2024, Brereton Díaz returned to England, joining Premier League side Sheffield United on loan until the end of the season.
 He made his debut for the club as a second-half substitute in a 4–0 victory over Gillingham in the FA Cup.
-He scored his first goal for the club in his Premier League debut against West Ham United on 21 January; the match finished in a 2–2 draw.
+He scored his first goal for the club on his Premier League debut against West Ham United on 21 January; the match finished in a 2–2 draw.
 He totalled 6 goals in 14 league appearances for the Blades, who were relegated.

 Southampton

 On 30 July 2024, Brereton Díaz joined Premier League club Southampton on a four-year contract for an estimated fee of £7 million.
 He made his debut for the club on 17 August in a 1–0 away defeat against Newcastle United.
-On 14 September, after a 3–0 loss at Manchester United, he surpassed Marvin Sordell's record of 17 Premier League appearances with no win.
+On 14 September, after a 3–0 loss to Manchester United, he surpassed Marvin Sordell's record of 17 Premier League appearances with no win.
 He was one of several first-team players moved into the under-21 team by manager Russell Martin.
 He did not score any goals in 13 league and cup appearances for the Saints.

 Second loan to Sheffield United

 On 20 January 2025, Brereton Díaz returned to Sheffield United of the Championship on loan for the remainder of the 2024–25 season with an option to buy in the summer.
-Ben Brereton Diaz went on to score 4 times in his second spell with the blades.
+Ben Brereton Díaz went on to score 4 times in his second spell with the blades.

 Loan to Derby County

 On 31 August 2025, Brereton Díaz joined Derby County on a season-long loan.
+Brereton Díaz made his Derby debut on 13 September 2025 in a 1–0 win at West Bromwich Albion.
+On 27 September, Brereton Díaz scored his first goal for Derby County in a 1–1 draw at Wrexham.
+Brereton Díaz had a difficult start to this Derby career, with the Wrexham goal in September being his only goal involvement in 2025.
+In January 2026 and with a change in the system Derby played, Brereton Díaz had an upturn in form, scoring two goals and creating two assists in the month.
+Brereton Díaz made 41 appearances during his loan spell at Derby County, scoring eight times.
+Derby head coach John Eustace stated a desire to make his move to Derby permanent in the summer.

+Third loan to Sheffield United

+On 28 August 2026, Brereton Díaz returned to Sheffield United on a season-long loan.